light-magician/machine-learning/README.md

 ### Unfinished Projects

-Countless.
+Just for learning.

 Everything from Computer Vison to small neural nets that only add numbers.
-All for learning purposes.